someonesdad1/hobbyutil/project_list.md

 Link | Description
 --- | ---
-[math/AnalyticGeometry.pdf](math/AnalyticGeometry.pdf) | Contains formulas relating to analytic geometry in the plane and other math stuff I need to look up on a regular basis.
+[math/AnalyticGeometry.pdf](math/AnalyticGeometry.pdf) | Contains formulas relating to analytic geometry and other math stuff I need to look up on a regular basis.
+I'm looking for a new maintainer of this document.
 [math/BusinessCardMathTables.pdf](math/BusinessCardMathTables.pdf) | A document containing small math tables that will print out to be about the size of a business card.
 [math/Concise300.pdf](math/Concise300.pdf) | Discusses the Concise 300, a circular slide rule still in production in Japan.
 [math/DinosaurArithmeticSmall.pdf](math/DinosaurArithmeticSmall.pdf) | This document discusses doing calculations without using an electronic calculator.
 It's useful for a technical person to know how to reason quantitatively when a calculator isn't handy.